Worried about your job in the current climate?

 Asset management outlook: How’s the sector doing?

-When broken down by region, we can see that North America and Asia Pacific were the main drivers of global AuM growth in 2021:
+When broken down by region, we can see that most regions (except Europe and Asia Pacific (excluding Japan and Australia) delivered above average growth in AuM from 2022-2023.

 OK, that’s a good start, I hear you say.